Clifton, New Jersey: Local government

 The city of Clifton is governed under the 1923 Municipal Manager Law.
 The city is one of seven municipalities (of the 564) statewide governed under this form.
 The governing body is the City Council, which is comprised of seven council members, with all positions elected at-large on a non-partisan basis to concurrent four-terms of office as part of the November general election.
 The mayor is chosen by the City Council, with the position traditionally given to the top vote getter in the previous election.
 Clifton's municipal elections had been held in May, as required for municipalities conducting non-partisan elections.
 Following the passage of a state law in 2010 allowing non-partisan elections to be shifted to November, Clifton voters were overwhelmingly in favor of the move in a non-binding referendum held in November 2013.
 On December 13, 2013, the Clifton City Council voted 6–0, with one abstention, to make the move to November local elections binding, which had the effect of extending the terms of all sitting council members by six months, from June 30 to December 31.
 Officials cited increased voter participation and reduced costs as the justifications behind supporting the shift.

+Under the council-manager system of government adopted in 1934, the council appoints a manager to oversee the day-to-day operation of the city.
+After each election, the seven elected council members choose one of their members to serve as mayor; by tradition, the person selected as mayor has been the person who received the most votes.
+In 2022, a citizen initiative was started to enact a referendum that would stagger the voting for the seven council members and have the mayor be directly elected by the voters.